-Part I: Planning grade level.
-(CAEP 1.1; that is cohesive and logically Init plan cover page using ACL sequenced, connected to stan dards and appropriate to CANDIDATE COMPETENCY EXEMPLARY-4 PROFICIENT-3 DEVELOPING-2 UNSATISFACTORY-1/0 Unit Rationale/4 PI 1.3 The teacher candidate demonstrates the ability to construct unit rationales that reflect cohesive, logically sequenced instruction.
+Part I: Planning Part I: Planning - Unit The teacher candidate designs coherent instruction that is cohesive and logically sequenced, connected to standards and appropriate to grade level.
+(CAEP 1.1; InTASC 7) (EVIDENCE: Unit plan cover page using ACE template) CANDIDATE COMPETENCY EXEMPLARY-4 PROFICIENT-3 DEVELOPING-2 UNSATISFACTORY-1/0 Unit Rationale/4 PI 1.3 The teacher candidate demonstrates the ability to construct unit rationales that reflect cohesive, logically sequenced instruction.
 The teacher candidate expresses well-argued statements within unit rationales that reflect cohesive (purposefully designed to facilitate learning), logically sequenced instruction.
 The teacher candidate articulates unit rationales that reflect cohesive, logically sequenced instruction.
 The teacher candidate expresses unit rationales that do not consistently reflect cohesive, logically sequenced instruction.
 The teacher candidate does not include a rationale.
 Unit Goal/4 PI 1.2 The teacher candidate demonstrates the ability to write unit goals that reflect the integrity of unit content, are developmentally appropriate, and aligned with the brief descriptions of unit summative assessments.
 The teacher candidate expresses unit goals that reflect the integrity of the content, are challenging and developmentally appropriate, threaded throughout, and align with the brief description of unit summative assessments.
 The teacher candidate expresses unit goals that reflect the integrity of the content, are developmentally appropriate, and align with the brief description of unit summative assessments.
 The teacher candidate expresses unit goals that address the content, but do not appropriately challenge students or align with the brief description of the unit summative assessments.
 The teacher candidate includes a unit goal that lacks either integrity to the content or grade level appropriateness.
 Lesson Objective Content & Sequencing/4 PI 1.4 The teacher candidate demonstrates the ability to write and sequence lesson plan objectives that address standards and support students' achievement of their respective unit goals.
-The teacher candidate writes sequences of lesson plans with objectives that are consistently congruent (work together to achieve the goal), address appropriate content (i.e. standards), and are logically sequenced/ structured in a way that challenges students to use the content in meaningful and connected ways.
-The teacher candidate writes sequences of lesson plans with objectives that address appropriate content (i.e. standards) AND the lesson plan sequences support students' achievement of unit goals.
+The teacher candidate writes sequences of lesson plans with objectives that are consistently congruent (work together to achieve the goal), address appropriate content (i.e. standards), and are logically sequenced/ structured in a way that challenges students to use The teacher candidate writes sequences of lesson plans with objectives that address appropriate content (i.e. standards) AND the lesson plan sequences support students' achievement of unit goals.
 The teacher candidate writes sequences of lesson plans with objectives that address appropriate content (i.e. standards), but are illogically sequenced OR inconsistently use appropriate, measurable verbs.
 The teacher candidate writes a sequence of lesson plan objectives that does not appropriately address content (i.e. standards) AND is illogically sequenced OR does not use measurable verbs.
-Part I: Planning - Lesso n Structure